Private Beta

 });

-When the tool is run, blue bars are added to the left of affected paragraphs.
-Hovering over them reveals the alternative text the agent suggested, and users can accept or reject it.
+When the tool runs, blue bars are added to the left of the affected paragraphs.
+Hovering over them reveals the alternative text the agent suggested, which users can accept or reject.

 Under the hood, the rewrite tool has the following input format: